- Recommended

 Discover the best of Naxos — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Naxos trip today.

-Museum in the Venetian Castle with Cycladic, Mycenaean, and classical finds from Naxos and nearby islets.
-A compact but important stop for understanding the island’s long history.
+Museum in the former Jesuit School in Kastro with Cycladic, Mycenaean, and Roman finds from Naxos and nearby islands.

-A traditional festive Naxian stew of goat or lamb slowly cooked with potatoes, tomato, and spices.
-It is one of the island’s most emblematic dishes.
+A traditional Naxian festive stew of goat or lamb slow-cooked with the island’s renowned potatoes, tomato, and aromatics.
+It is one of the most emblematic local dishes.

 Find answers to the most common questions about traveling from Mykonos Island National Airport to Naxos by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Naxos, this guide helps you travel smarter and with confidence.